-Julesz noticed that early vision (about 100-200 ms) seems to be very sensitive to certain elements while indifferent to others.
-Fig. 6 shows two examples designed by Julesz.
+Julesz noticed that early vision (about 100-200 milliseconds) seems to be very sensitive to certain elements while indifferent to others.
+Figure 6 shows two examples designed by Julesz.
 In (a), One can detect the arrows from the triangles instantly (i.e. constant time) regardless of the number of triangles (distracters) in the background, while in (b) one has to search for the 'S' in a number of '10's.
 The search time increases linearly with the number of distractors.
 Julesz concluded that there must be a set of atomic elements for human perception, which he called "textons."
 In our terminology, each texton is an explicit manifold.
 Later psychophysical experiments showed that textons are adaptive (Karni and Sagi, 1991) and can be learned through repeated exposure to such elements.
 Such phenomenon is also quite common in recognizing symbols in language.
 For example, when western travelers in China look at a Chinese newspaper or magazine, the Chinese characters appear to be textures, while the Chinese people see the characters as textons.

 As a pioneer, Julesz had touched the essence of texture and textons.
-In his 1995 book (Julesz, 1995), he wrote a dialogue with himself and was apparently puzzled by the textures and the textons, which in our opinion, are two different types of manifolds studied by distinct branches of mathematics with different tools.
+In his 1995 book Julesz (1995), he wrote a dialogue with himself and was apparently puzzled by the textures and the textons, which in our opinion, are two different types of manifolds studied by distinct branches of mathematics with different tools.
 The textures are modeled by Markov random fields with analysis tools from statistical physics, while textons are studied by coding theories and tools from harmonic analysis.
-In computer vision, textons are represented by vectors of filter responses (Leung and Malik, 1999) or transformed component analysis (Frey and Jojic, 1999).
-A comprehensive review and comparison is given in (Zhu et al., 2005).
 Since Julesz, there has been no real successful work investigating and comparing the atomic textures and textons in generic images.
 Our result presented in Section 4 is the first direct experiment in the literature that compares and competes between textures and textons and ranks these manifolds numerically.